 A Kanban system allows you to carefully consider your orders and commit to processing them only when you are sure that the time is right.
 This way you can significantly reduce the percentage of abandoned work items and minimize waste in your process.

 On the other hand, deferring commitment will help you reduce overproduction.
 Although in a knowledge work environment overproduction seems like something abstract, it is actually a problem that can damage your company in the long run.

 For example, overproduction in a software development environment would be constantly adding new features that your customers don’t use.
 In a marketing context, overproduction would be performing a lot of activities without connecting them to a larger strategy or vision and so on.

 A common practice is to add a backlog section to your board containing multiple steps for streamlining commitment and making sure that you are working on the right tasks at the right moment.
-Refining customer requests may sound like a waste and an expense that you should avoid but it protects you from investing even more resources in doing the wrong things or failing to deliver at the end.
+Refining customer requests may sound like a waste and an expense that you should avoid but it protects you from investing even more resources in doing the wrong things or failing to deliver in the end.

 You can even add a two-phase commitment to your Kanban system to mitigate risk.
 The first point is where you commit to working on a request, while the second one is for committing to the delivery date.

 Work Items that Are to Be Pulled in Progress